MeredithAnya/UrbanBlurbin/README.md

 * New Relic RPM

 ##Blurb Implementation
-When a blurb is written about a city, the blurb controller gets the city
+When a blurb is written about a city, the blurb controller gets the city through the association and
 ```ruby
 @city = @blurb.city
 @averages = @city.averages
 ```

 ##Future Features
--[ ] Users can unfavorite cities from their favorites tab directly -[ ] Users have the ability to both save and edit the blurbs they write if they are signed in -[ ] Upvotes and downvotes on blurbs for whether other users found that blurb helpful or unhelpful, respectively
+  - [ ] Users can unfavorite cities from their favorites tab directly
+  - [ ] Users have the ability to both save and edit the blurbs they write if they are signed in
+  - [ ] Upvotes and downvotes on blurbs for whether other users found that blurb helpful or unhelpful, respectively

 ## Design Docs